-Hillary is a Colorado native and the second of three daughters of the firm’s owner, Frank Patterson.
+Hillary is a Colorado native and the second of three daughters of the firm’s founding partner, Frank Patterson.
 Hillary received her Bachelor of Arts degree in Psychology from the University of Colorado at Boulder, graduating with honors and distinguished membership in Phi Beta Kappa.
 Hillary received her Juris Doctor degree at the University of Denver, Sturm College of Law, graduating in the top 14% of her class.
-While at the University of Denver, Hillary served as an extern for an energy law firm and a private criminal defense attorney.
-She also served on the executive board of the law school’s chapter of Phi Delta Phi International Legal Honor Society, and she continued to work full time at the firm, all while raising her two children.
+While at the University of Denver, Hillary served as an extern for an energy law firm and for a private criminal defense attorney.
+She also served on the executive board of the law school’s chapter of Phi Delta Phi International Legal Honor Society.
+She worked full time at the firm during law school while also raising her two children.

 Hillary is admitted to practice in Colorado, the United States District Court for the District of Colorado, and the United States Court of Appeals for the Tenth Circuit.
-Her professional associations include the Colorado Bar Association (CBA), Colorado Defense Lawyers Association (CDLA), Colorado Women’s Bar Association (CWBA), and the Arapahoe County Bar Association (ACBA).
+Her professional associations include the Colorado Bar Association (CBA), Colorado Defense Lawyers Association (CDLA), Colorado Women’s Bar Association (CWBA), the Arapahoe County Bar Association (ACBA), and the Denver Bar Association (DBA).
 Hillary also serves as the New Lawyers Chair of the CDLA Board of Directors.
 She has previously served on the New Lawyers Committee and as the New Lawyers Chair to the CDLA Professionalism and Education Committee.

 Hillary is married and has two children.
 She enjoys spending time with her family and taking advantage of all the outdoor activities this beautiful state has to offer.
-She has also been a women’s lacrosse official in Colorado for seventeen years and continues to enjoy officiating games from youth through NCAA levels, as well as volunteering her time to the development of the sport and its officials in Colorado.
+She has also been a women’s lacrosse official in Colorado for nineteen years and continues to enjoy officiating from youth through NCAA, as well as volunteering her time to the development of the sport and its officials in Colorado.